 Q: Where will I get the lectures from?

-A: All lectures are online videos delivered through YouTube and organized on Portal, an online course setting that you will use for all of your courses.
+A: All lectures are online videos delivered through YouTube and organized on Quercus, an online course setting that you will use for all of your courses.
 These videos can be watched at any time.
 Unfortunately, students living in countries that limit access to YouTube may not be able to watch the videos, and may want to reconsider taking the course.

-Q: If I pass, I don’t do that well after taking the course, will I be able to enroll in MAT186H1F – Calculus I?
+Q: If I pass, but I don’t do that well after taking the course, will I be able to enroll in MAT186H1F – Calculus I?

 A: We strongly encourage students who pass APS162H1 to move on to APS163H1: Calculus for Engineers II, however, if you’re uncomfortable with this option, you should speak with the First Year Office when you arrive on campus.